 IV.
-Overload Compensation
+Teaching Overload Compensation

-In alignment with the CBA Article 13 and relevant University policies, a faculty member teaching more than the normal workload for that rank will be considered teaching an overload.
+In alignment with the CBA Article 13 and relevant University policies, a faculty of a particular rank teaching more than the normal workload for that rank will be considered teaching an overload.
 Teaching overloads will be compensated at the TPT rate per course.